 PERFORMANCE APPRAISAL FORMS

 Performance appraisals are a formal, written means of evaluating AMP and SP employees and are the final step in the Performance Management process.
-Both AMP appraisals and SP in Supervisory Position appraisals, are completed on the AMP and SP in Supervisory Position Appraisal form.
-SP appraisals are completed in workday.
-All AMP and SP appraisals will be due at the same time-in the month of October each year.
+Both AMP appraisals and SP in Supervisory Position appraisals, are completed in workday.
+All AMP and SP appraisals will be due at the same time for the previous fiscal year.

 Guidelines to complete an AMP and SP in Supervisory Positions Appraisal: